Idukki

 Mobile-first shoppable video design

 Most shoppable video is watched on a phone, held in one hand, driven by a thumb.
-If it was designed on a desktop monitor, it was designed for the minority.
+Design it on a desktop monitor and you have designed it for the minority of your audience.

-A team builds a shoppable video and reviews it on a large monitor, mouse in hand.
-The customer watches it on a phone, one-handed, on a patchy connection, tapping with a thumb, often with the sound off.
-Those are different products, and the gap between them is where mobile shoppable video quietly underperforms.
+A team builds a shoppable video and signs off on a big monitor, mouse in hand.
+The customer meets it on a phone, one-handed, on a patchy connection, tapping with a thumb, sound off.
+Those are two different products.
+The gap between them is exactly where mobile shoppable video quietly underperforms.

-Here is the experience we are actually designing for.
+The experience we are actually designing for is narrow and specific.
 A vertical, full-bleed video.
-A tappable product hotspot living over the part of the frame that sells it.
+A tappable hotspot sitting over the part of the frame that sells the thing.
 A product card pinned to the bottom with a price and one obvious next step.
-A progress bar so the viewer knows how long this is.
-Everything reachable by a thumb, nothing that needs a second hand.
+A progress bar so the viewer knows how long this asks of them.
+Everything inside a thumb's reach, nothing that needs a second hand.

 The mobile shoppable-video experience, on one screen